-Students are considered matriculated when they have been accepted into the program as a degree student and enrolled in at least one course.
-Students in the master's program have five years to complete their requirements.
+Students are considered to be matriculated when they have been accepted into the program as a degree student and are enrolled in at least one course.
+Students in the master's program have five years from the date of first enrollment to complete their requirements.